Your Loving Arms: Chart performance

 "The success of that single validated my belief that a lot of people would respond to my music if they had a chance to hear it.
 It makes me confident about the future of the album."

 — —Billie Ray Martin talking to Larry Flick about the song.

-"Your Loving Arms" was a major hit in Europe and remains Ray Martin's most successful song.
-It peaked at number-one in Italy and was a top 10 hit in Ireland (8), Scotland (6) and the United Kingdom, where it peaked at number six in its second week on the UK Singles Chart, on May 21, 1995.
-But on the UK Dance Chart, the single reached number two.
-On the Music & Media Eurochart Hot 100, "Your Loving Arms" peaked at number 21 on June 3, 1995.
-It received a silver record in the United Kingdom with a sale of 200,000 singles.
+"Your Loving Arms" remains Martin's most successful song.
+It peaked at no. 1 in Italy and was a top-10 hit in Ireland (8), Scotland (6) and the United Kingdom.
+On its first release in 1994, the single peaked at No. 38 on the UK Singles Chart, but rose to no. 2 on the UK Dance Chart.
+On the second release in May 1995, it peaked at no. 6 on the singles chart and again reached no. 2 on the UK Dance Chart.
+On the Music & Media Eurochart Hot 100, "Your Loving Arms" peaked at no. 21.
+It was certified silver in the UK for sales of 200,000 singles.

+The success of "Your Loving Arms" relied heavily on remixes.
+Remixes of the track were spread out on various singles over almost two years.
+The main remix by Junior Vasquez, 'Soundfactory Vocal', helped make "Your Loving Arms" a major club hit in the US.
+Following the release of the Todd Terry mixes in 1996 "Your Loving Arms" rose to its highest position on the Billboard Hot 100.

-Outside Europe, it hit number-one on the US Billboard Dance Club Songs chart, number five in Israel, number nine in Canada and number 85 in Australia in November 1995.
-Additionally, the single also went to number 46 on the US Billboard Hot 100 and number 30 on the US Cash Box Top 100 in 1996.
+Outside Europe, "Your Loving Arms" reached no. 1 on the US Billboard Dance Club Songs chart, no. 5 in Israel, no. 9 on the Canadian RPM Dance chart, and no. 85 in Australia in November 1995.
+The single reached no. 46 on the US Billboard Hot 100 in 1996 and no. 30 on the US Cash Box Top 100.